lyon-fnal/singularity-vm/README.md

 vagrant up ; vagrant reload ; vagrant reload
 ```

 It can take many mintutes.
+You may see a message like `No guest IP was given to the Vagrant core NFS helper.
+This is an
+internal error that should be reported as a bug.` This message is benign - mostly.
+See the paragraph below about the vagrant reload commands.

 You may be asked for your Mac administrator password (whatever you use for `sudo`).
 This is ok - NFS is used to share your `/Users` directory with the virtual machine.
 Setting up NFS may require the password.